 How do we maintain sustainable art practices that are free to critique the wider social, political and economic structures they operate within?
 Is art ever truly independent of its means of financial support?
 How do we navigate relationships with structures we also hope to push back against, and what does it mean to be so entangled?

 In this discussion event, artist-run project Cypher BILLBOARD will be joined by online project space Skelf and Singapore-based art collective soft/WALL/studs, for an afternoon considering elements of resistance, complicity, and collaboration encountered within collective organisational practice in the arts.
+The discussion will be chaired by writer and curator Vanessa Murrell.

 Cypher Billboard is a project run by artists Holly Graham, Erin Hughes and Amba Sayal-Bennett, that seeks to commission responsive site-specific artworks for a billboard space in Bounds Green, London.
 The site hopes to challenge conventions of display, and act as a launch-pad for generating conversations, through a series of satellite events and workshops.